The Snow Man (1899 film)

+Plot

 Méliès appeared in the film as a policeman interacting with a snowman.
 Snowmen had been a popular feature in winter-themed stage entertainment in the decades preceding the film, and an actuality film depicting children making a snowman had appeared as far back as 1896.

+Release

 The film was sold by Méliès's Star Film Company and is numbered 225 in its catalogues, where it was advertised as a scène comique (comic scene).
 Méliès burned the original camera negatives of his films late in life; The Snow Man is among the films currently presumed lost.